Share

 Distinguished Professor of Leadership and Organizational Behaviour at IMD

-Professor of Leadership and Organizational Behavior at IMD and Director of the High Performance Leadership program.
+Professor of Leadership and Organizational Behavior at IMD and Director of the High Performance Leadership program, the Advanced High Performance Leadership program and the Inspirational Leadership program, as well as co-Director of the Leading Under Pressure program.
 He serves as a consultant to several global companies including Accenture, Amer Sports, Borealis, Cisco, Coca-Cola, HP, Hitachi, IBM, IFC, Jaeger-LeCoultre, Morgan Stanley, Motorola, NASA, Navis, NestlĂŠ, Nokia, Pictet, Rio Tinto, Roche, Santander, Swarovski, Sara Lee, Tetra Pak, Toyota, and UBS.

 Related